 - We only consider previously unpublished works.
 No exceptions.
 Thank you.

 - We do not accept submissions via email or postal service.
-You can submit your work to us through Submittable.
+You can submit your work to us through our submission manager.
 If you run into any technical difficulties in uploading your submission, please contact us at email@example.com.

 - We do accept simultaneous submissions.
 However, we ask that you notify us as soon as possible if your work is accepted elsewhere.

 - We read prose pieces up to 5,000 words.
 Flash is welcome; for regular issue submissions you may submit up to three flash pieces (less than 1,000 words each) in a single document.

 - If you’re submitting poetry, please submit to us no more than three poems.
 The best things come in threes: Olympic medals, wishes, Cerberus heads.